viktoriiazolotova/django-react-pet-care-exchange/README.md

 # PetCareExchange API

-This API allows you to manage petsitters and pets, including creating, editing, getting and deleting them.
-It is built using Django Rest Framework .
+PetCareExchange API is a RESTful web API that allows you to manage pet sitters and pets, including creating, editing, getting, and deleting them.
+It is built using the Django Rest Framework and uses PostgreSQL as a powerful and open-source relational database management system.
+Additionally, it leverages AWS S3, a web-based cloud storage service, for storing pet images.
+To access the front-end for this API, visit [front-end-pet-care-exchange](https://github.com/viktoriiazolotova/front-end-pet-care-exchange).

 ## Technologies Used:

 1. Django: a high-level Python web framework for the backend
 2. PostgreSQL: A powerful, open-source relational database management system.
 3. AWS S3: A web-based cloud storage service for storing images.
 4. React.js - for building front end.
-To see GithubRepo: https://github.com/viktoriiazolotova/front-end-pet-care-exchange.
 5. Heroku: a platform for deploying and running applications.

 ## Basic Features: